Anna Laura Orrico

 Anna Laura Orrico (born 29 December 1980 in Cosenza) is an Italian politician and entrepreneur.

 Biography

 She is a Deputy of the Legislature XVIII of Italy with the Five Star Movement for the college of Cosenza, from 16 September 2019 to 13 February 2021 she has been Undersecretary of the Ministry for Cultural Heritage and Activities of the Conte II Government.

+In September 2022, she won back a seat in the Parliament.